bahrus/on-to-me/README.md

 Features supported:

-Attributes:  on, to, val, me, care-of, from, init-val
+Attributes:  on, to, val, me, care-of, from, init-val, mutate-event, parse-val-as

+mutate-event is used in conjunction with a web component like mut-obs, which can raise events when mutations occur.

 Features not supported:

-1. Ability to block stopping propagation
+1. Ability to block stopping propagation -- always blocks propagation
 2. Using properties instead of attributes to define the orchestration.
 3. Debugging support
-4. Mutation observing -- keeping newly created elements in sync even after event occurred.
-5. Ability to override value from event, filter events.
+4. Ability to override value from event, filter events.
-6. More
+5. More

 ## Running Locally